OctopusDeploy/docs/docs/getting-started/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tPb6CLHyNLA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Octopus organizes the servers and services where you deploy your software into environments.
-Typical environments are **Dev**, **Test**, and ** production**, and they represent the stages of your deployment pipeline.
+Typical environments are **Dev**, **Test**, and **Production**, and they represent the stages of your deployment pipeline.

 ![Typical environments in the Octopus Web Portal](images/environments.png)